 Power Supply

-Both 3d printers are running on 24V.
-The Artillery X1 has small fanless PSU, because the heated bed, which is the main load, is on AC 110 or 220 V. It is not powered by the PSU, but directly from the network through an SSR.
+Both 3d printers are run on 24V.
+The Artillery X1 has a small fanless PSU, because the heated bed, which is the main load, is on AC 110 or 220 V. It is not powered by the PSU, but directly from the network through an SSR.
 The fanless PSU contributes to more silent operation.

-The CR-10 V2 is equiped with a quality Mean Well 350W/24V power supply.
+The CR-10 V2 is equipped with a quality Mean Well 350W/24V power supply.

 Frame & mechanics

 The two printers have sturdy, solid construction based on aluminum extrusions.
 Movements in all axes use V-wheels mounts and carriages.
 The Artillery X1 has larger extrusions (4020 and 6020) than the CR10 V2 (2020 and 4020).
-Evnovo engineers did great job choosing 6020 extrusions for the X and the Y axis, which improves dramatically the stability.
+Evnovo engineers did a great job choosing 6020 extrusions for the X and the Y axis, which improves dramatically the stability.

-I would give an extra point to Artillery X1 in this category, because it is much easier to install support bars on the Z, than modify the Y and X mechanics.
+I would give an extra point to Artillery X1 in this category, because it is much easier to install support bars on the Z than modify the Y and X mechanics.

 Bed leveling